ITLady01/Project-Six-Static-Node.js-and-Express-Site/README.md

  1) The font size has been increased and background color has been changed.
  2) The hover effect was also added to my project.
  3) I renamed my heading in the pug file.
+ 4) The heading color has been changed
+ 5) Added some break in some of the views files.
+So that the text appears cleaner.